 Later in the series, after I’d gnashed my teeth over the arsenic, Delaney scares everyone by telling them there’s a cholera epidemic, so that he can transport explosives (Steven Knight likes explosives) without interference.
 Oh my!

 Firstly, let me tell you that in the nineteenth-century, the medical profession knew two different sorts of cholera.
 “Asiatic cholera”, which is what we know of today as cholera, and “English cholera”, which was used to describe a violent upset stomach (sometimes arsenic poisoning was misdiagnosed as English cholera).
 It was never clear which kind of cholera Delaney had decided to scare everyone with, but I suppose it’s implied that it’s what we’d know of as cholera today.

 There was no cholera epidemic in Britain in 1815.
-In fact, Asiatic cholera was yet to visit these shores in 1815, but as the disease was known in the Indian subcontinent, British people returning from the colonies would have had experience of the disease and fear of it is entirely plausible – so I don’t necessarily have a problem with the idea of the cholera scare.3)The first pandemic was in 1817, but the disease didn’t arrive in Britain until the end of 1831.
-1832 is usually given as the year because this is when it arrived in London, but it actually arrived in Scotland at the end of 1831.
-We owe it to the people who died to get the year right.
-It came back again in 1849, killing far more people that it had seventeen years earlier.
+In fact, Asiatic cholera was yet to visit these shores in 1815, but as the disease was known in the Indian subcontinent, British people returning from the colonies would have had experience of the disease and fear of it is entirely plausible – so I don’t necessarily have a problem with the idea of the cholera scare.The first pandemic was in 1817, but the disease didn’t arrive in Britain until the end of 1831.
+1832 is usually given as the year because this is when it arrived in London, but it actually … Continue reading

 But what I do have a problem with is a medical professional, in 1815, wearing a plague doctor’s stuffed beak.